hubertursua/ph-locations/README.md

 This may be inconsistent with other data sources such as the [Philippine Standard Geographic Code (PSGC)](https://psa.gov.ph/classification/psgc/) of the Philippine Statistics Authority (PSA).

+### Automatic Checking

+A [GitHub Action](https://github.com/hyubs/ph-locations/actions?query=workflow%3A%22Data+Updated%22) automatically checks everyday if the data is updated.

 ## Regions

 | Property | Description |